Matheuskempa/my_projects/README.md

-# AIRBNB_PROJECT
+# UDACITY PROJECTS
-It is and repository to include my individual project of AIRBNB case.
+It is and repository to include my individual project of udacity program.
 # Installations
 For this project Python and Jupyter Nootebook is needed.
 # Project